marksherriff/sherriff-homepage/_pages/advising.md

 ## Undergraduate Research

 I am interested in working with students on projects involving CS education and gamification.
 Reach out to discuss options!
-I hope to have some more options posted before the fall 2023 semester.
+I hope to have some more options posted before the spring 2024 semester.

 ## Graduate Research